sxnizh/sxnizh/README.md

-### Привет, я Соня! 👋
+### Hi, I'm Sonya! 👋

-💻 Junior Frontend Developer (в процессе развития)
+💻 Junior Frontend Developer in progress
-🎓 Бакалавр программной инженерии
-🎓 Магистрантка по направлению разработка интернет-приложений
+🎓 Bachelor’s degree in Software Engineering
+🎓 Master’s student in Web Application Development

-🌱 Сейчас изучаю **JavaScript** и развиваю навыки во frontend
+🌱 Currently learning **JavaScript** and improving my frontend skills
-🎨 Работаю с **HTML, CSS**, изучаю **Bootstrap** и **SCSS**
+🎨 Working with **HTML, CSS**, exploring **Bootstrap** and **SCSS**
-⚛️ В планах — освоение **React**
+⚛️ Planning to dive into **React** next

-✨ Интересно создавать чистые и удобные пользовательские интерфейсы
-📚 Развиваюсь и учусь шаг за шагом
+✨ Interested in building clean, user-friendly web interfaces
+📚 Learning in public and growing step by step

+---